 4. The right grain size for every use

 When sea salt is extracted, coarse, irregular salt crystals are formed.
 What is the advantage?
 During refining, sea salt can be broken up as fine or as coarse as you wish, unlike PDV salt.
 That way, you can obtain the right grain size for every product.
 Whether you season snacks with it, complement your spice mix, season sourdough bread to taste or any other product you want to give an extra kick: you can easily use sea salt for every purpose.

 Sea salt is therefore clearly a sustainable and tasty choice for your organic products.
 So why doesn’t MARSEL® have an organic label yet?
 The simple answer is that there is no organic certification for salt.
-It therefore can’t be certified organic.
-This will be possible in Europe from 1 January 2021 onwards.
-You will then be able to combine the taste and versatility of sea salt with a guarantee of organic origin.
+It therefore can’t be certified organic (yet).
+At the European level, however, an expert group has been set up to make this possible.

 But you can already take your organic products to the next level with natural sea salt.
 Discover the possibilities of MARSEL® for your company.